skarlekar/smart-quora/README.md

 **CreateAnswer** - A _CreateAnswer_ transaction is invoked when a respondent provides an answer to an existing question.
 The _CreateAnswer_ transaction should be invoked with the identifier of the associated question and the answer description.
 The _CreateAnswer_ transaction generates an _AnswerCreated_ event.

 **VoteAnswer** - A _VoteAnswer_ transaction is invoked to vote up or vote down an existing answer.
-As a result, it should be invoked
+As a result, it should be invoked with a reference to an existing answer and the direction of the vote (up or down).
+A _VoteAnswer_ transaction generates the _AnswerVoted_ event.

+**AwardQuestion** - A _AwardQuestion

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS